 Seeking the help of a therapist may change your outlook.
 In marital or relationship mishaps you will often find that one person in the relationship, is consciously working to understand the communication stratosphere of his/her opposite.
 The goal instantly becomes to see what is causing the friction within the relationship.
 More often than not relationship and marital therapy finds both partners from the same relationship working in unison together in the therapy sessions.

-A therapist such as Tiffany Bryant can help couples develop their abilities to understand, forgive, collaborate and change as individuals and as partners.
+A therapist can help couples develop their abilities to understand, forgive, collaborate and change as individuals and as partners.
 Furthermore, as partners grow in their ability to respect and trust each other they will likely see improvements in accomplishing the shared responsibilities they confront such as managing finances and parenting.
 Using a Licensed Therapist also brings the advantage of her expertise in diagnosing and treating other psychiatric problems which one or another partner may be suffering and thereby stressing the relationship.
 Troubled relationships don’t have to be seen as hopeless, therapy may be just the change you need to renew the comfort and safety of your relationship.